-- Locating a notetaker: Once a student has provided an accommodation letter to their professors and indicated the need for a notetaker in a specific class, notetakers can be obtained in multiple ways.
-Faculty can make an announcement or email the class to seek a notetaker.
+Recruiting peer notetakers can be handled in various ways.
+Faculty can make a verbal announcement or email the class to seek a notetaker.
 A sample email/announcement will be provided, with a primary concern that a quality notetaker is selected and the identity of the student(s) receiving the notes not be disclosed to the class or to the notetaker.
-Students may also ask someone in the class on their own if they wish, but they are not required to do so.
+Students may ask someone in the class on their own if they wish, but they are not required to do so.
 The notetaker should be referred to the DSS office as soon as possible to complete the appropriate paperwork to receive payment.
 If notes are not received within 1-2 weeks of notifying faculty of the need for a notetaker, the student should contact DSS.